Faceless YouTube Channels Like MagnatesMedia and ColdFusion

 Which Niches Produce the Top Faceless YouTube Channels?

-Finance, history, science, and motivation dominate.
+Finance, history, geography, and science dominate.
 These niches combine high CPM rates ($8–$40 per 1,000 views), evergreen content that compounds over time, and audience demand that isn’t tied to a trending personality.
 Finance alone averages $15–$25 CPM.

 The niches that consistently produce high-earning faceless channels share three traits: